The-OpenROAD-Project/OpenSTA/README.md

 * James Cherry

 * William Scott authored the arnoldi delay calculator at Blaze, Inc which was subsequently licensed to Nefelus, Inc that has graciously contributed it to OpenSTA.

+## Contributions

+Contributors must sign the Contributor License Agreement (doc/CLA.txt) when submitting pull requests.

+All contributors should read doc/CodingGuidelines.txt for nodes on making code that adheres to the existing naming and formatting style.

+Contributions that claim 4% performance improvements in OpenROAD flow scripts will largely be ignored.
+Small performance improvements simply do not justify the time requied to audit and verify the changes.

 ## License